ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/boilerplate.rst

 Sanity Tests » boilerplate
 ==========================

-Most python files other than those under ``lib/ansible/modules/`` should include the following boilerplate:
+Most Python files other than those under ``lib/ansible/modules/`` should include the following boilerplate:

 .. code-block:: python